elastic/kibana/src/core/server/logging/README.md

 The suffix to append to the file path when rolling.
 Must include `%i`, as this is the value that will be converted to the file index.

-for example, with `path: /var/logs/kibana.log` and `pattern: '-%i'`, the created rolling files will be `/var/logs/kibana-1.log`, `/var/logs/kibana-2.log`, and so on.
+for example, with `fileName: /var/logs/kibana.log` and `pattern: '-%i'`, the created rolling files will be `/var/logs/kibana-1.log`, `/var/logs/kibana-2.log`, and so on.

 The default value is `-%i`